NearNodeFlash/nnf-container-example/README.md

 some of these values are overridden by NNF software and not all configurable options have been tested.

-For a full understanding of the other optinos in an NNF Container Profile, see the nnf-sos [samples](https://github.com/NearNodeFlash/nnf-sos/blob/master/config/samples/nnf_v1alpha1_nnfcontainerprofile.yaml) and [examples](https://github.com/NearNodeFlash/nnf-sos/blob/master/config/examples/nnf_v1alpha1_nnfcontainerprofiles.yaml).
+For a full understanding of the other options in an NNF Container Profile, see the nnf-sos [samples](https://github.com/NearNodeFlash/nnf-sos/blob/master/config/samples/nnf_v1alpha1_nnfcontainerprofile.yaml) and [examples](https://github.com/NearNodeFlash/nnf-sos/blob/master/config/examples/nnf_v1alpha1_nnfcontainerprofiles.yaml).